-|About Waterman's Family Farm!
+About Waterman's Family Farm

-Of course, lots of folks know us for our famous Fall Harvest Festival.
+The desire to build a lasting relationship with the surrounding community inspired the Waterman’s to begin hosting the popular Fall Harvest Festival.
 From a simple beginning with hayrides to the pumpkin patch and a teepee made of cornstalks, it has grown into a five week celebration and one of the highlights of autumn in Indianapolis complete with games, rides, music, food and all kinds of farm fun.